Urbit-Systems-Technical-Journal/USTJ-Template/README.md

-# USTJ Template
+# Urbit Systems Technical Journal—Template Repo

+Welcome, prospective USTJ author.
+Please keep the following in mind:

+1. USTJ is a technical journal.
+We will generally consider any content related to solid state computing.
+We do not wade into social or cultural commentary.
+We welcome content that is not specifically about or on Urbit as well.
+2. As an author, you shoud join the discussion group on Urbit at `~fabled-wander-lagrev-nocfep/urbit-system-technical-journal--planning-and-editors-`.
+If you are not on Urbit yet, please DM us at `@UrbitSTJ` on Twitter/X.  If you are interested in participating as a reviewer or editor, please join the group as well.
+3. We will review your article in a timely manner.
+(Sometimes we will do this more than once.)
+We will plan on which issue to release it based on the volume of content we are handling at any given time.
+4. We accept submissions in LaTeX or Markdown.
+Final article preparation is always done in LaTeX but we can convert it for you from Markdown.

+---

-The template for USTJ LaTeX submissions.
+This is the template repository for USTJ LaTeX submissions.
 You may use this as a template repo; if you do not see this option, then you should *import* this repo, not *fork* it.

 Line numbers should be kept on for submissions.